-The MYH7 gene is one of many genes that helps muscles tense up (contract).
-The MYH7 gene makes a protein which is found in heart muscles and in the muscles that allow the body to move (skeletal muscles).
-The MYH7 protein plays a key role in allowing the muscles in the heart to contract.
+The MYL3 gene is one of many genes that helps muscles tense up (contract).
+The MYL3 gene makes a protein which plays a key role in allowing muscles in the heart to contract.
 When this protein doesn't work properly, it decreases the heart's ability to pump blood to the rest of the body.

-Impact of MYH7 mutations
+Impact of MYL3 mutations

-Individuals with a mutation in the MYH7 gene are at an increased risk for developing different hereditary cardiovascular (heart and blood vessel) disorders called cardiomyopathies, which can affect the heart's ability to pump blood.
-These include dilated cardiomyopathy, hypertrophic cardiomyopathy, left ventricular noncompaction cardiomyopathy and restrictive cardiomyopathy.
+Individuals with a mutation in the MYL3 gene are at an increased risk for developing different hereditary cardiovascular (heart and blood vessel) disorders called cardiomyopathies, which can affect the heart's ability to pump blood (cardiomyopathy).
+These include hypertrophic cardiomyopathy and restrictive cardiomyopathy.

-Disorders associated with the MYH7 gene
+Disorders associated with the MYL3 gene

-Mutations in the MYH7 gene have been associated with the following disorders.
+Mutations in the MYL2 gene have been associated with the following disorders: